 UWSC Fills Gaps During Summer

-The areas of education, income and health intersect frequently, which is very true when helping children during summer months.
+The areas of health, education, and financial stability intersect frequently, which is very true when helping children during summer months.

 We know that research spanning 100 years shows that students lose ground over the summer months.
 Sadly, students from families with low incomes lose, on average, two months or more in reading.
 For many of these students, they are already behind when they first come to school.
 Even if they can catch up during the school year, the lack of learning opportunities in the summer makes that gap even wider.
 What is most alarming is that by the end of 5th grade, these children who would benefit from additional support are nearly three grade equivalents behind more affluent peers in reading.